 A number of organisations provide some excellent advice and resources for music learning at home.
 We will continue to look out for these and provide links below...

 BBC Ten Pieces opens up the world of classical music to 7-14 year olds.
 Explore our exciting films, lesson plans, instrumental arrangements & live events!

 BBC Bring the Noise

 A range of free, fun and simple online music resources that can be used flexibly at home or in the classroom.
 Aimed to inspire and engage children aged 4 to 7, the website offers interactive and inclusive activities for EYFS, KS1 and SEND pupils.

 Sing Up has been working on a new Home Schooling Area of their website, which houses songs, videos and activities for teachers to download.
-You can view some of the resources without an account or Membership with them but will be able to access more as a Member.
+You can view some of the resources without an account or membership, but you will be able to access more as a member.